nskybytskyi/nskybytskyi.github.io/education.md

     - second place at university olympiad;

-      <small>The youngsters tend to prepare more, whereas the veterans aim to solve interesting and tricky problems rather than earn more points.
-I realised that I am already too old for the olympiads, and decided not to go to the national olympiad, which was anyway cancelled because the Covid19 later on.</small>
+      <small>The youngsters tend to prepare more, whereas the veterans aim to solve interesting and tricky problems rather than to earn more points.
+I realised that I am already too old for the olympiads, and decided not to go to the national olympiad, which was anyway cancelled because of the Covid19 later on.</small>

     - a deputy leader of Computer Science department team at the IMC.

 # Yandex School of Data Analysis

+Remember that YSDA is very challenging place to enter and to study?
+Well, when you study there online it becomes twice as difficult.
+Only ten people out of about a thousand applications are admitted into it, and less than a half of the admitted completes the school.

+### Coursework

+- First semester:

+  I took Discrete Math (excellent), Probability Theory and Mathematical Statistics (excellent), Python (pass), C++ I (pass), and last bu not least Algorithms and Data Structures I (pass).
+After the end of the semester I continued to solve algorithmic problems and got the third place in the overall rankings in the end.

+  Many classes feature big projects.

+  Python:

+  - implement python interpreter in python;

+  - implement somewhat limited analogue of map-reduce;

+  - implement a telegram cinemabot (recommendations).

+  C++ I:

+  - a simple one about using stl structures and obeying styleguide;

+  - implement a tokenizer, a parser, and an interpreter for scheme (lisp-alike language);

+  - implement a telegram cinemabot (recommendations);

+  - implement a module for numpy in cpython.

+- Second semester:

+  I took Algorithms and Data Structures II (excellent), finishing third best among all the students(including hundred or so of offline learners).
+I also took Machine Learning I (excellent), and C++ II (pass).

+  C++ II:

+  - implement jpeg decoder;

+  - implement a framework for parallel execution of some code;

+  - implement a clang tool (styleguide checks and dictionary support).

+  Machine Learning I:

+  - predict a winner in DOTA 2 &mdash; a classical one;

+  - medical diagnostics;

+  - labelling stack overflow questions (about 10Gb of them).

+- Third semester:

+  I intent to take the following classes: Machine Learning II, Natural Language Processing, Computer Vision, Bayesian Methods in Machine Learning, External Memory Algorithms, and Convex Analysis and Optimization.

 # Online Education

+I am a big fan of online education, having completed more than a dozen courses on Coursera, and some more on EdX.

+### Certified Coursera

+- C++ Programming: the white belt &mdash; Moscow Institute of Physics and Technology, Yandex &mdash; 99%

+- Machine Learning &mdash; Stanford University &mdash; 100%

+- Math and Python for Data Analysis &mdash; Moscow Institute of Physics and Technology, Yandex &mdash; 100%

+- Stochastic Processes &mdash; National Research University Higher School of Economics &mdash;  98%

+- Supervised Learning &mdash; Moscow Institute of Physics and Technology, Yandex &mdash; 95%

+### Other Completed

+##### uPenn

+- Calculus: Functions &mdash; University of Pennsylvania &mdash; 100%

+- Calculus: Integration &mdash; University of Pennsylvania &mdash; 100%

+- Calculus: Differentiation &mdash; University of Pennsylvania &mdash; 99%

+- Calculus: Applications &mdash; University of Pennsylvania &mdash; 72%

+##### HSE

+- Python Programming &mdash; National Research University Higher School of Economics &mdash; 100%

+- Linear Algebra &mdash; National Research University Higher School of Economics &mdash; 98%

+- Game Theory &mdash; National Research University Higher School of Economics &mdash; 94%

+- Introduction to Machine Learning &mdash; National Research University Higher School of Economics, Yandex School of Data Analysis &mdash; 100%